Frequently Asked Questions

 I have seen claims that windows with mortar between the blocks are more efficient than silicone windows, is there any truth to that?

+No. One of the reasons we switched production to silicone 20+ years ago was for thermal efficiency.
 There are 3 ways energy is transferred- Radiation, Convection, and Conduction.
 A solid conducts more energy (heat or cold) than air itself.
 That’s why you can hold your hand over your coffee, but get burned if you put your finger in it.
-That’s conduction energy.
+Radiation is the warmth you feel near the coffee, conduction is what happens when you touch the coffee.
 The blocks in our windows are bonded to one another just beyond the interior and exterior surface of the blocks.
 This creates a space where ambient air is present which greatly reduces the energy transferred through the window.
+It’s the same principal used in dual pane windows.
+Separate the surfaces and reduce the conductive material between.
 It’s science!

 Notes of interest about our windows as compared to mortar assembled windows: